Rick-healy/machinelearning-policies/model-approval-policy/README.md

-# ML Model Approval Policy
+# Azure ML Model Deployment Approval Policy

 ## Overview

-This Azure Policy manages explicit approval and blocking of specific ML models.
-It provides granular control over which individual models can be deployed, regardless of their registry source.
+This Azure Policy manages explicit approval and blocking of specific ML models for deployment operations.
+It provides granular control over which individual models can be deployed as Azure ML serverless endpoints, regardless of their registry source.

 ## Policy Purpose

+This policy is designed to govern **model deployment operations only**.
+It provides:

-- **Granular Control**: Manage approval of specific models within trusted registries
+- **Deployment Authorization**: Manage approval of specific models for serverless endpoint deployment
-- **Security Blocking**: Explicitly block problematic or deprecated models
+- **Security Controls**: Explicitly block problematic or deprecated models from being deployed
 - **Compliance Tracking**: Audit and track deployment of specific models for governance
 - **Change Management**: Control model deployments through explicit approval processes

+**Scope Clarification**: This policy only affects model deployment operations.
+It does not control model training, data access, workspace creation, or other Azure ML lifecycle activities.

 ## How It Works

-The policy maintains two lists:
+The policy maintains two lists for deployment control:
 1. **Deny List** (Highest Priority): Models explicitly blocked from deployment
 2. **Allow List** (When configured): Models explicitly approved for deployment

-If a model appears on the deny list, it's blocked.
-If an allow list is configured and not empty, only models on that list are permitted.
+If a model appears on the deny list, deployment is blocked.
+If an allow list is configured and not empty, only models on that list are permitted for deployment.

 ## Policy Logic